Rajpratik71/volatility-wiki/Linux.md

 ## Creating vtypes

-The current method to create vtypes (kernel's data structures) is to check out the source code and compile 'module.c' against the kernel that you want to analyze.
-See below for an example of creating vtypes - just cd to 'tools/linux' in the Volatility source directory and type make.
-This will create a file named 'module.dwarf'.
+The current method to create vtypes (kernel's data structures) is to check out the source code and compile '`module.c`' against the kernel that you want to analyze.
+See below for an example of creating vtypes - just cd to '`tools/linux`' in the Volatility source directory and type make.
+This will create a file named '`module.dwarf`'.

     $ cd volatility/tools/linux
     $ make